 It’s easy to lose track of how much we’re drinking, although a hangover can be a stark reminder!
 It can really help to keep track of exactly how much you have.
-There are plenty of apps you can use on your phone that you can update while you’re on the go.
+There are plenty of tools you can use on your phone that you can update while you’re on the go.
 If you drink at home, try getting into the habit of measuring your spirits or glasses of wine.
 It’s easy to drink more than you realise if you (or someone else) is mindlessly topping up your glass while you eat or watch TV, for example.

 2. Shrink your drinks